Non-Human Intelligence

 About This Book

 I couldn't put this book down!
 The pacing is perfect and the plot twists are genuinely surprising.
 The visual aids and diagrams were not only helpful but beautifully designed to complement the text.
-What really stood out to me was how the author managed to make complex ideas accessible without oversimplifying them.
+The structure of the book made it easy to revisit specific topics without losing the thread of the overall argument.

 Key Features